 Marine Engineering Education Requirements and Career Information

 Marine engineers are skilled individuals involved in the design, construction and maintenance of vehicles and structures used on or around water.
 Marine engineering technology and techniques are used to create cruise ships, oil platforms and harbors.
-Additional projects involving marine engineers include navy ships, piers and cargo ships.
+A bachelor's degree in marine engineering is the minimum requirement for career entry, and graduate programs in this field are also available.

 Educational Requirements for Marine Engineers